Aigrefeuille-d'Aunis: Villages, localities and distances in the commune

-The commune of Aigrefeuille d'Aunis officially became an Urban Commune after the population census of 1982.
-This classification criterion was established by INSEE from the fact that the town has gradually spread to several areas, localities, and villages which in the 19th century were clearly separated from the main town.
+The commune of Aigrefeuille d'Aunis officially became an urban commune after the population census of 1982.

-Thus, in his communal notice that he issued for Aigrefeuille, M. A. Gautier informed his contemporaries that the commune had ten villages and eight hamlets, besides the town, a situation that stood in 1839.
+In his communal notice that he issued for Aigrefeuille, M. A. Gautier informed his contemporaries that the commune had ten villages and eight hamlets, besides the town, a situation that stood in 1839.

 Today, around Aigrefeuille the villages of La Taillee, and Bois-Gaillard are clustered on the right bank of the Virson stream.
 On the left bank in the south-west is the large village of La Fragnée and on the right bank is the village of Le Pere.

 In the south, the village Le Grand Chemin establishes a connection between the urban residential area of Aigrefeuille, the industrial area of Fief-Girard, and the station district along the Avenue d'Aunis, itself extended by the Grand Chemin.

 In the Southeast of the conurbation and separated by the small rustic wooded valley of Virson, the residential areas have spread around the ancient village of L'Angle and have merged with the villages of Bois-Gaillard and La Taillée.

 To the northeast of Aigrefeuille is the village of Frace, which gave its name to the lake, gradually submerged by two major urban housing estates (Le Hameau du Lac and Le Fief des Dames).

 Away from the central urban area, in the south-east, is another large village called La Planterie.
 The latter is located between Puydrouard, a large village in the neighbouring commune of Forges, and the conurbation of Aigrefeuille d'Aunis.

 At the northern edge of the commune and straddling the commune boundary, there is a small area called Panonnière.
 It is located on a small hill facing the small neighbouring commune of Virson.

 Just west of the commune and adjacent to Croix-Chapeau, is the former NATO military hospital complex of which was closed in 1967 and since has been transformed into a business area: the Grands Champs zone, which extends over 56 hectares.